martijnvankekem/f1_telemetry_python/README.md

 # F1 Telemetry - Python
 Receives and processes the UDP Telemetry data of the Codemasters' Formula One game.

+### License
+This work is licensed under a "Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License" More information about this license can be found using this URL: https://creativecommons.org/licenses/by-nc-nd/4.0/

 ### F1 Setup
 In order for this program to work, you need to enable the UDP Telemetry option in F1 2017.
 To do this, follow these steps:
 1. Open the game options.